Empowering the Niagara Indigenous Community Since 1972

 The Centre encourages positive growth and development for children, youth, and families through culturally reflective programs, life skills training, and community engagement initiatives that promote learning, leadership, and personal empowerment.

-NRNC promotes Indigenous culture, leadership, and community solidarity through a variety of cultural programming, educational events, community gatherings, and advocacy initiatives that celebrate traditions, strengthen connections, and empower Indigenous voices across the Niagara region.
+NRNC promotes Indigenous culture, leadership, and community through cultural programs, educational events, and initiatives that celebrate traditions and strengthen connections.

 “I’ve struggled with many different life challenges as a youth, but with the support of NRNC and Akwe:go, I was able to learn healthy ways to navigate through them.”